wahani/modules/README.md

 More reliable is the dispatch in S4.
 By default the set functions of the methods package have side effects in the top level environment.
-So you would have to set the appropriate environemnt for the argument 'where'. 'aoos' provides syntactic sugar (S4) and has side effects in the environment in which the constructor functions are called so method dispatch will work without extra work:
+So you would have to set the appropriate environment for the argument 'where'. 'aoos' provides syntactic sugar (S4) and has side effects in the environment in which the constructor functions are called so method dispatch will work without extra work: